-Maailmanvaihto receives applications from EVS volunteer candidates year around and applies for EVS project funding from the Finnish National Agency CIMO.
+Maailmanvaihto receives EVS volunteers for periods of 6–12 months and it applies for EVS project funding from the Finnish National Agency CIMO.
 Applications are mostly prepared in January and March.
-Most of the EVS volunteers begin their projects in August or September and their voluntary work period is from 6 to 12 months.
+Most of the EVS volunteers begin their projects in August or September.

 Reasonable travelling expenses (based on travel distance) to Finland and back to the home country are covered for the volunteer from the Erasmus+ funding.
 In some cases the volunteer might have to pay a small part of these costs.
 Also the following costs are covered for the participant from the Erasmus+ funding: an insurance, travel costs to work, support for language learning and a monthly pocket money of 125 €.
 The accommodation and food are provided by the volunteer work placement and/or Finnish host family.